 7. The state government would gain economies of scale, as the population would increase by 71% to 2.9 million, making it almost half the population of the average US state.
 The tax base would include more industries, so that it would be broader and more stable.

-1. SAVE MONEY: Currently, northwestern Oregonians subsidize eastern/southern Oregon counties by $324 per year per wage earner.
+1. SAVE MONEY: In 2019, the average northwestern Oregonian wage earner subsidized eastern & southern Oregon counties by $367 per year.
 Are you willing to keep paying that, just so that Oregon looks big on a map?
 Oregon’s state government is not funded by property taxes.
 The health of the state budget is determined by the average income per person, not the amount of territory.
 Corporate taxes are a very small part of state revenues.
 As far as the state budget is concerned, people and their incomes matter – not land area.
 The only thing Oregon has to lose is the satisfaction of seeing a large footprint when they look at a map.

 2. END THE GRIDLOCK in the Legislature: Letting these counties go helps the Democratic Party keep its super-majority in their state legislature, and avoid gridlock when Republican legislators walk out to deny a quorum.
 Oregon would make progress, becoming more liberal than Washington state, although not as liberal as California.
 No Republicans would be added to the US Senate or US House by this change.
 The effect on the electoral college would only be one elector out of 538, or less than 0.2%, and wouldn’t take effect until 2032.